quakerntj/SendMesageToPhoneByGCM/README.md

 Once GCMTest receive the message, it will copy to clipboard automatically.
 If You send a url like http://xxx.xxx.xxx.
 And GCMTest will help to open this linke with browser.

+## See the history list
+When you open GCMTest again, you will see a history list you ever send to this phone.
+You can copy the message to clipboard by click the text button, or delete it by click X button.
+The length of history list are restict to 20.

 ## further develop
+You can tell me if you need some new feature or want to fix some bug.